cirosantilli/git-tutorial/index.md

 ### Commands

-List the currently used value of all non default configs:
+List the currently used value of all non-default configs:

     git config -l